-This course serves as a second level Introduction to Health and Medical Sciences course.
-Medical Terminology is designed to help students learn common medical terms essential for safe patient care.
-Topics are presented in logical order, beginning with each body system's anatomy and physiology and progressing through pathology, laboratory tests and clinical procedures, therapeutic interventions, and pharmacology.
+The Medical Terminology course is designed to help students learn common medical terms essential for safe patient care.
+Topics are presented in logical order, beginning with each body system's anatomy and physiology and progressing through pathology laboratory tests and clinical procedures, therapeutic interventions, and pharmacology.
 Students learn concepts, terms, and abbreviations for each topic.
+This course is offered for dual enrollment credit through NOVA and all students must take this course for college credit.

-Dual Enrollment Surgical Technologist 1- Surgical Tech Scholars Program Grade 12 | 3 credits
+Surgical Technologist I Grade 12 | 3 credits

-Prerequisite: Introduction to Health and Medical Sciences or Nurse Aide This comprehensive elective program offers one school year (nine months) of pre-clinical instruction followed by nine months of clinical instruction after high school graduation.
+Prerequisite: Introduction to Health and Medical Sciences and Medical Terminology

+This comprehensive elective program offers one school year (nine months) of pre-clinical instruction followed by nine months of clinical instruction after high school graduation.
 Completion of the 18-month program prepares the graduates to sit for the Tech in Surgery-Certified (TS-C) exam and possible employment as surgical technicians.
 Students acquire knowledge and assisting-level skills to function in association with licensed nurses and surgeons/physicians, providing the best possible care of the surgical patient.
-Instruction emphasizes human anatomy, medical terminology, cleanliness, asepsis, safety and efficiency in the operating room.
-Fees may be associated with this course.
+Instruction emphasizes surgical procedures, instruments, sterile processing, cleanliness, asepsis, safety and efficiency in the operating room.
+Fees are associated with this course.